 -Salmon is a family classic but if it is farmed, the chances are you’re not getting all the benefits you think you are.
 If it is wild, you need to take out a mortgage to feed a family!
 I rarely buy fresh salmon but look for cheap tinned wild salmon (bizarrely I’ve found it cheapest in home bargains!) or Aldi frozen wild salmon.
 Both are great to use in fish pies, salmon and pea risotto or fish cakes.

 -Expand your horizons.
 Seriously, the omega three in salmon is actually from all the small oily fish they eat so go direct to the source and eat small oily fish!
-I’ve taken to chopping up and hiding anchovies in all sorts of dishes.
+I’ve taken to chopping up and hiding anchovies in all sorts of dishes, even in bolognese.
 Fresh sardines are great on BBQs.
 Tinned sardines are a great and quick lunch.
 Smoked mackerel is lovely in kedgeree or on its own.
 Little whitebait are fun for little kids to eat.
 Experiment to find oily fish that your family will eat.
 If they are young, get them used to eating oily fish from a young age.

 -Packets of white fish (usually pollock) can be bought really cheaply in most supermarkets.
 I have no idea how sustainable these are, but I use them to bulk out fish pie or for fish curry or fish with breadcrumbs.